midas-network/COVID-19/README.md

 Anybody can contribute to this repository through pull requests.
 Community members are encouraged to contribute new data and findings, and help make this repository increasingly complete and useful.
 This section includes detailed instructions for pull requests and templates for metadata, data guides, and other files formats and content standards.
 Email questions@midasnetwork.us in case of questions or ideas.

 ## <a id="userinfo"></a>Information for Users
 Many people have contributed to the creation of this repository and of its content.
 Please cite the creators of data or other content listed in the respective metadata if you use any of their contributions.
-Also cite this repository as the source for those contributions as per the following suggested citation: "Creators of object, name of object, Retrieved from: MIDAS 2019 Novel Coronavirus Github Repository, URL.
+Also cite this repository as the source for those contributions as per the following suggested citation: "Creators of object, name of object, Retrieved from: MIDAS 2019 Novel Coronavirus GitHub Repository, URL.
 Accessed date"

 ## Contact Information
 For any questions or comments related to this repository, submit an [issue](https://github.com/midas-network/COVID-19/issues) or [contact the MIDAS Coordination Center](mailto:questions@midasnetwork.us).